 It’s impossible to speak to everyone’s situation.
 Maybe you need a local director or shareholder for a company in Singapore.
 There are cases where a nominee could be an essential part of your offshore strategy.

-That being said, if you incorporate your company in a place where you are able to be the director (sole shareholder, or one of several shareholders) as a foreigner, you don’t need a nominee.
+That being said, if you incorporate your company in a place where you are able to be the director (the sole shareholder or one of several shareholders) as a foreigner, you don’t need a nominee.

-It throws extra problems into the mix that won’t help you.
+It will only throw extra problems into the mix that won’t help you.

 Nominee Directors and Operational Hurdles

 The first problem that you’re probably going to run into is that working through a nominee creates an extra layer between you and the operation of the business.

 I’ve helped people get out of situations in the past in which a nominee was slow, inefficient, or overcharged for their services.
 Imagine one step worse, where the nominee is dishonest.

 I recently had a couple come to me who had opened an offshore company and a bank account in Cyprus.
 While setting it up, they decided to use their attorney in the country as their nominee for the account.